manaschaturvedi/TeamTechTitans-Katas2024/README.md

 - **Researchers**: Professionals engaged in research related to aquaculture, fish health, and behavior.

-- **Livestock Insights Inc. Support and Developers**: Individuals responsible for managing, maintaining, and developing the Fish Watch system, including its software, hardware, and data infrastructure.
+- **Livestock Insights Inc. Support and Developers**: Individuals responsible for managing, maintaining, and developing the Fishy Watch system, including its software, hardware, and data infrastructure.

 - **Regulatory Authorities**: Regulatory agencies overseeing aquaculture/livestock practices, who may use the system to monitor compliance and ensure the health and welfare of farmed fish.

 ## High Level Architecture
-Below is the proposed high level architecture for implementing the FishWatch solution:
+Below is the proposed high level architecture for implementing the Fishy Watch solution:

 ![High Level Architecture](Assets/high-level-diagram.png)

 [Main Components/Systems](SoftwareSystems/)

 ## Sequence Diagram
-Below is the proposed sequence diagram for implementing the FishWatch solution:
+Below is the proposed sequence diagram for implementing the FishyWatch solution:

 ![High Level Architecture](Assets/sequence_diagrams/fish_watch_sequence_diagram.png)
 ## Architecture Characteristics